EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Formulation of Endomorphic Multimodal Compression (EMC)

-such that \( v \) contains the minimal but sufficient visual information to correctly answer \( q \), and preserves \textit{low-level temporal continuity} essential for motion, spatial, and object-level reasoning.
-Specifically, we define a function: subject to the conditions given in the next paragraph.

-\paragraph{Efficacy conditions for TVS} Maintaining both \textit{uni-modal efficacy} and \textit{cross-modal synergy}, TVS facilitates temporal visual focus by trimming out insignificant segments of the video, while \textit{synchronously} reconstructing the text query to preserve original semantic alignment.
-For demonstration, refer to Figure \ref{fig:tvs_task_figure}.
-The transformations applied to \( q \) and \( v \) must be tightly coupled to preserve answer consistency despite input reduction, ensuring semantic alignment and outcome equivalence between the reduced input and the original task.
-Formally, It must meet the following:
+We formulate Endomorphic Multimodal Compression (EMC) as a \textbf{structurally-constrained compression problem} grounded in a generative view of VideoQA.
+We treat the ground-truth answer $A$ as a latent fact about the world---e.g., a procedural truth such as \textit{``the step after cutting mushrooms is mixing vegetables''}---with the video $V$ and query $Q$ jointly observed as $(V, Q) \sim p(V, Q \mid A)$.
+A video records an instantiation of the underlying fact; a natural-language query points to an aspect thereof.
+This mirrors the measurement-invariance principle in the physical sciences: observations \textit{access} a fact rather than constitute it.

+Under this view, any compression $(V, Q) \to (v, q)$ forms the Markov chain and the Data Processing Inequality~\citep{cover2006elements} bounds the mutual information $I(\cdot\,;\cdot)$ as with equality iff $(v, q)$ is an $A$-sufficient statistic of $(V, Q)$.\footnote{See Appendix~\ref{appendix:measurability} for discussion.} EMC is the problem of finding such a sufficient statistic under additional structural and VideoQA-specific constraints: temporal continuity on $v$, answer invariance at instance level across reasonable downstream models, and joint minimality on both modalities.
+This situates EMC within the \textit{Information Bottleneck lineage}~\citep{tishby1999information, tishby2015deep, alemi2017deep}, instantiated over the original multimodal input space.

+Formally, EMC defines a transformation over the original multimodal task space (Figure~\ref{fig:emc_task_compare}), where $(v, q)$ is required to satisfy two \textit{admissibility conditions} and minimize two complementary \textit{complexity measures}.

-\begin{enumerate} \item \textbf{Continuity for Video Output}: \( v \) must be a temporally \textbf{contiguous} subsegment of \( V \), or a concatenation of such segments, preserving low-level visual integrity necessary for tracking motion, appearance, and scene dynamics.
+\paragraph{Admissibility conditions.} \begin{itemize}[leftmargin=*,topsep=2pt,itemsep=1pt] \item \textbf{(C1) Structural Continuity.} $v$ is the concatenation of $n \geq 1$ non-overlapping contiguous subsegments of $V$: with $1 \leq s_1 \leq e_n \leq T$, preserving low-level temporal integrity for motion, appearance, and scene dynamics.